oKatanaaa/kolibrify/README.md

 - `config.yaml`: Configuration file used during model training.
 - `/path/to/dataset`: Can be a path to a JSONL file or a directory containing multiple JSONL files.
 - `/path/to/output`: Output path for saving the model's predictions.
 If `/path/to/dataset` is a JSONL file, `/path/to/output` must be a JSONL as well.
 The same goes for a path to a folder with datasets.
+- `--gpus`: Comma-separated GPU indices to use for the evaluation.

 ### Evaluation